wdempsey/sense2stop-lvm/exploratory_data_analysis/README.md

     +  `sr_htmgs.ipynb`: For every `Yes` in self-report, computes the number of HTMGs in a window of length delta=5,15,30
     +  `random_htmgs.ipynb`:
     +  `puffmarker_htmgs.ipynb`:
-    +  EDA suggests the average number of HTMGs in the 15-minutes after a smoking event is XX with a standard deviation of XX.
+    +  EDA suggests the average number of HTMGs in the 5-minutes around a smoking event is 1.525 with a standard deviation of 1.663.
-    +  EDA suggests the average number of HTMGs in the 15-minute window prior to the random EMA with `No` response is XX with a standard deviation of XX.
+    +  EDA suggests the average number of HTMGs in the 15-minute window prior to the random EMA with `No` response is 0.586 with a standard deviation of 0.531.
-    +  For a hierarchical point process model, this suggests smoking increases the joint rate by XX with some uncertainty
+    +  For a hierarchical point process model, this suggests smoking increases the joint rate by 1 in a five minute window around the event.
+This is inexact, of course, but suggests HTMGs contain some relevant information for pinpointing smoking event times
 2. How reliable are events reported in eod_ema in tracking smoking events reported in other measurements?
     + `sr_eod.ipynb`: Recall of
     + `sr_eod.ipynb`: Recall of